-The Junior Assistant Scoutmaster is a youth member of a Boy Scout troop who serves in the capacity of an Assistant Scoutmaster except where legal age and maturity are required.
+The Junior Assistant Scoutmaster is a youth member of a Scouts BSA Troop who serves in the capacity of an Assistant Scoutmaster except where legal age and maturity are required.
 He must be at least 16 years old and not yet 18.
 He is appointed by the Scoutmaster because of his demonstrated leadership ability.

 The description and requirements below are an example.
 Adjust them as necessary to meet the needs of your troop.
 The printable copy also includes a self evaluation form for the position.